Tesamorelin Therapy in Miami

 Why Visceral Fat Matters

-Visceral fat is metabolically active tissue that functions almost like an endocrine organ, releasing inflammatory cytokines, hormones, and other bioactive compounds that contribute to:
+Not all body fat is equal.
+Visceral fat — the fat deep in the abdominal cavity surrounding the organs — is metabolically active tissue that functions like an endocrine organ, releasing inflammatory compounds that drive disease.

 Reducing visceral fat is one of the highest-impact interventions for cardiometabolic health, and tesamorelin has clinical evidence supporting its ability to do so.